MicrosoftDocs/navdevitpro-content-pr/dynamics-nav/Deploying-Microsoft-Dynamics-NAV-Using-ClickOnce.md

  In addition to creating the installer itself, you should require end users to read and accept Microsoft’s software license terms \(SLT\) as part of the installation experience.

 ### Deploying Using ClickOnce Hosting on a Web Server
 Hosting on a web server is similar to hosting on a file share.
 Using the steps outlined in the previous section, you should note that the two links in the deployment manifest should point to the *http://* address, instead of a *\\\\fileshare* address.
 This is the only change that you need to make to the files.

 All the logic needed for requesting user permissions to install or check for upgrades happens on the client computer.
 The web server works like a file repository.

  The only problem with web server hosting is that web servers use different file types differently.
-For example, by default a file that has the .config extension will not be downloadable from a web server.
+For example, by default a file that has the .config extension will not be able to be downloaded from a web server.
 The web server will restrict access to it.
 To work around this, you can create a web.config file in the folder that contains the application files, with contents similar to the following.

 ```
 <?xml version="1.0" encoding="UTF-8"?>